-Preparing for your IELTS test is very important to achieve the required IELTS score.
+There is a good chance that if you are reading this blog post you probably understand the importance of preparing for your IELTS test.
 You can take advantage of the vast amount of information available to help you get ready for your IELTS test.

-One of the most important resources available is the IELTS public band descriptors for the Speaking test.
+One of the most important resources available is the IELTS public band descriptors for the Speaking and Writing tests.
 We recommend becoming familiar with these as they will help you get ready for your test.
 This blog post gives an overview of the Speaking band descriptors.

 What are the Speaking band descriptors?